 Nani earned her PTA license from Oregon State University and a PTA certificate from Kapiolani Community College in 1996.
 She has 15 years of experience in outpatient rehabilitation and offers particular expertise in orthopedics.
 Nani was born and raised on Oahu where she first became interested in integrative healthcare.

 Tara Mattes graduated from the University of Colorado at Boulder with a B.A in World Religions and Biology.
 Upon graduation her career took her to various parts of the world where she eventually encountered acupuncture.
-Determined to learn more about this art, she was fortunate enough to land in Hawaii where she choose to study under Taoist Master, Dr. Chang Yi Hsiang, Ph.
+Determined to learn more about this art, she was fortunate enough to land in Hawaii, where she chose to study under Taoist Master, Dr. Chang Yi Hsiang, Ph.
 D. at the Tai Hsuan College of Acupuncture and Herbal Medicine.
 She has had a wide variety of experience from women’s health, addiction and recovery, to pain management.
-She currently practices at Manakai O Malama.

 Born in Tibet and trained in India as Tibetan Buddhist monk, Lama was assigned by his elder brother His Eminence the 12th Tai Situ Rinpoche to teach meditation in Hawaii.
 He has followed these instructions over the past 21 years.
 In 2012 he pursued his education in massage therapy, acquiring his license in 2014.
 Since that time Lama has worked at Manakai O Malama as a medical massage therapist providing his patients with a variety of massage techniques including Swedish, Shiatsu, and Lomi Lomi with the goal of reducing pain, increasing circulation, and improving range of motion.
 Lama incorporates his training as a monk and meditation leader into his massage sessions, providing patients with a unique experience.